-Senior Environmental Specialist, Port of San DiegoPhilip Gibbons is focused on implementing the Port's Climate Action Plan, which includes needed greenhouse gas reductions from the transportation and land use sector.
-He has overseen the development of annual greenhouse gas reduction monitoring reports including the 2012 Maritime Air Emissions Inventory.
-Philip also leads the Port's Climate Adaptation efforts working closely with internal and external stakeholders to plan for climate-related effects such as sea level rise.
-Prior to working on climate planning initiatives, Philip spent a decade at the Port on storm water management and overseeing large-scale water and sediment quality monitoring projects.
+Mr. Gibbons is focused on implementing the Port's Climate Action Plan, which includes needed greenhouse gas reductions from the transportation and land use sector.
+He is currently working on projects to transition to zero-emission vehicles and equipment in freight movement.
+Mr. Gibbons has overseen the development of annual greenhouse gas reduction monitoring reports.
+Mr. Gibbons also leads the Port's Climate Adaptation efforts working closely with internal and external stakeholders to plan for climate-related effects such as sea level rise.
+Prior to working on climate planning initiatives, Mr. Gibbons spent a decade at the Port on storm water management and overseeing large-scale water and sediment quality monitoring projects.
 He also has a technical background in data management and has worked extensively with GIS.
-Philip is a graduate of San Diego State University with a Masters degree in Geography.
+Mr. Gibbons is a graduate of San Diego State University with a Master's degree in Geography.

 Mr. Wygant is San Diego Metropolitan Transit System's (SDMTS) Director of Fleet and Facilities Maintenance and has more than 30 years of experience in the vehicle and facilities maintenance industry.